Air Purifiers: A Simple Guide

 • Ozone Air Purifier

 An ozone air purifier can only remove certain pollutants in the air.
-Unfortunately, these are not recommended because they can possibly cause damage to your lungs.
+Unfortunately, these are not recommended because they can cause damage to your lungs.

 That’s about all!
 Hopefully, this article has helped you learn more about air purifiers, their different types, and what they do.